-It might be time to buy a TV right now — and it might be the right time, considering an increasing amount of February sales and deals, particularly those involving tech and retailer-wide discounts at online stores like Amazon, Best Buy, Home Depot, Target, Walmart and Wayfair.
+It might be time to buy a TV right now, considering Amazon's upcoming Prime Day 2021 sales event, and competing deals from stores like Best Buy, Home Depot, Target, Walmart and Wayfair.
 Buying a TV might seem simple: Get the biggest size you can at a price you can afford, right?

 But between different mainstream TV brands and jargon surrounding 4K, HDR, OLED versus QLED, and smart TV capabilities, there's actually a lot to consider — especially if you want that picture to really "pop" in your living room or TV space.
 If you want to get the most from your streaming devices' movies and shows and video games, you shouldn't just buy the most deeply-discounted model you can find.

 A $200 TV, even one that claims to support 4K and HDR, isn't going to use those technologies to the fullest.
 In fact, it may not even be much of an upgrade over the TV you already have, despite some of the features it boasts.
 And that’s where the true value of your new TV shines through: A combination of features and the extent to which they’re actually capable of working together.
+And with Amazon Prime Day currently underway, you can find savings on many top-rated TVs.
 So to help you find the best TV right now, let's talk about what all those specs mean, and how different sets take advantage of them.

 Best TV screen size for your space